 Santiago Metropolitan Cathedral, standing on the north-west corner, is perhaps the architectural highlight of the square.
 There are also several museums around its perimeter, including the National Museum of History and the Chilean Museum of Pre-Columbian Art.

 Every Sunday, dozens of kilometres of Santiago’s main roads are closed between 9am and 2pm as part of a scheme to promote cycling in the city.

 More than 40,000 cyclists take to the city streets each week to participate in the scheme created by CicloRecreoVía.
-You can see a map of the streets that are closed as part of the scheme here.
+On the website you can find maps of the streets that are closed as part of the scheme.
 Following success in Santiago, the initiative is being expanded to other cities around Chile.

-There are various options for hiring a bicycle in the city for travellers to take part; Contact Chile provides further information on this.
+There are several bike hire shops across the city for travellers to take part.
 Even if you don’t have a bicycle, it’s still a refreshing experience to get out around the city on foot and enjoy the calmness in the absence of traffic.

 9. Witness the amazing street art of Inti